Student says Marist College teachers are racist towards her peers

+An Auckland high school student whose teachers tore down Black Lives Matter posters at the school says it's indicative of the systematic racism students deal with.

-Teachers at Marist College in Auckland are being criticised for taking down posters put up by Year 13 students.
+Teachers at Marist College are being criticised for taking down posters put up by Year 13 students.

 Auckland mother Ani Cherrington is furious her daughter and other senior students at Marist College are in trouble for putting up Black Lives Matters posters without permission.